Suggested links

 Should you choose to detox, it is advised that you seek medical attention and perform a Ritalin detox under supervision and with medical supervision to avoid any serious complications as the drug exists in your system.

-Ritalin Treatment Programs
+Ritalin Rehab Programs

 After your body rids itself of Ritalin, the next step in the process will be seeking a treatment program to aid you in maintaining your abstinence from this drug.
 There are multiple options available depending on the severity of your addiction as well as your personal lifestyle.

-These options may include:
+These rehab treatment options may include:

 Ritalin Statistics

-Additionally, the National Institute on Drug Abuse (NIDA) reports that more than half of students who abuse Ritalin (or another prescription drug) acquired it from a friend or family member.
+• More than half of students who abuse Ritalin (or another prescription drug) acquired it from a friend or family member.

 Frequently Asked Questions About Ritalin